Interval Filters is a set of separate filters which represent particular events related to the profiled application.

 Total time the event lasted on selected threads.

-Note that UI freezes take place only on the UI thread as well as background GCs are performed only by GC threads.
-Therefore, in case of UI Freeze and Background GC events, their time will be calculated only if the corresponding UI or GC threads are selected.
+Note that UI freezes take place only on the UI thread, therefore, freeze time will be calculated only if the corresponding UI thread is selected.

 The percentage of time the event lasted relative to the total selected time.